• Skip to primary navigation

 Instructions

-- Add the crumbled tofu pieces and remaining tofu ingredients to a medium pan.
-Gently mix everything together until the seasonings are fully incorporated.
-Set aside and proceed with making the fried rice.
+• Add the crumbled tofu pieces and remaining tofu ingredients to a medium pan.
+Gently mix everything until the seasonings are fully incorporated.
+Set aside and proceed with the fried rice steps below.
+(Doing this step first will help the recipe move along quickly.)

-Tip: If you want to cook the tofu right away, you can do so.
-Fully cook it then set it aside and reheat in step 5 before adding to the rice.
+Or, cook the tofu immediately and reheat it in step 5 before adding to the rice.

-- Sauce: In a small bowl mix together the sauce ingredients -soy sauce, maple syrup, and sesame oil.
-Set aside.
+• Sauce: In a small bowl mix the sauce ingredients, and set aside.

-Tip: Save some of the chopped green onions for garnish. - Now, add the frozen peas and carrots to the wok and turn the heat up to medium-high.
-Cook over medium-high heat for about 8-10 minutes to defrost, soften, and slightly brown the veggies.
+• Now, add the frozen peas and carrots to the wok and turn the heat up to medium-high.
+Sauté for 8-10 minutes to defrost, soften, and slightly brown the veggies.
 Stir frequently.

 Notes